Combining a trip to Venice, Florence, and Rome as part of your Italy cruise vacation is easier to plan and book than you may think.

-The price for a one-way journey with a water taxi from the airport is around 100-120 euros and the journey time is about 70 minutes.
+The price for a one-way journey with a water taxi from the airport is around 100-120 euros, and the journey time is about 70 minutes.
 If you are traveling in a group, share the cost to make it cheaper per person.
 Tell the water taxi driver which hotel you are staying at so he can get you to the closest stop.

 A City Pass for convenience

-Alternatively, you can book private airport transfers and have a driver waiting for you in arrivals if you do not want to be bothered or are unsure about finding your way at the airport.
+Alternatively, you can book private airport transfers and have a driver waiting for you in arrivals if you do not want to be bothered or are unsure about finding your way to the airport.

 Where to stay in Venice